rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/conversion.md

 # Conversion

-String conversion and/or encoding is an important part of exploitation and firewall bypass
+String conversion and/or encoding is an important part of exploitation and firewall bypasses.

 ## Convert String/Binary to Hex